Skip to Main Content

 Copyright, Author's Rights and Scholarly Publishing

-Like any other work, when you wite the nauscript of a scholarly article, book chapter or book, you immediately own the copyright.
+Like any other work, when you write the manuscript of a scholarly article, book chapter or book, you immediately own the copyright.

-In recent years, there has been a movment toward open access publishing, that is, publishing tht is accessible to any user without payment to the publisher.
+In recent years, there has been a movement toward open access publishing, that is, publishing that is accessible to any user without payment to the publisher.
 This is linked to spreading interest in author’s retaining rights to their work

-For example, the University of California, starting in 2013, mandated that UC authors must deposit copies of their works in eScholarhip, the UC’s open access repository.
+► For example, the University of California, starting in 2013, mandated that UC authors must deposit copies of their works in eScholarship, the UC’s open access repository.
 UC asserts a non-exclusive right to copies of the manuscript.
-Most publishers have agreed to this, though some what the UC copies embargoed for a limited period.
+Most publishers have agreed to this, though some want the UC copies embargoed for a limited period.

-Many open access journals now offer, or mandate, the use of Creative Commons liensing for their publications.
+► Many open access journals now offer, or mandate, the use of Creative Commons licensing for their publications.

-The Directory of Open Accesss Journals (DOAJ) l https://www.doaj.org/ only lists fully open access journals which use Creative Commons licensing.
+► The Directory of Open Access Journals only lists fully open access journals which use Creative Commons licensing.

 Login to LibApps